Pseudofinite groups and VC-dimension: Introduction

 In Section \ref{sec:G0}, we first ``localize" the standard logic topology on $G/\Gamma$, where $\Gamma$ is type-definable of bounded index, and use this to prove part $(c)$ of Theorem \ref{thm:main} (see Corollary \ref{cor:G00connect}).
 This is a local analog of the fact that, for a group $G$ definable in an NIP theory, the definable connected component $G^0$ exists, and is the intersection of all definable finite-index subgroups of $G$.
 Moreover, in this case, $G^0/G^{00}$ is the connected component of the identity in $G/G^{00}$.

-We prove part $(d)$ of Theorem \ref{thm:main} in Section \ref{sec:meas} (see Theorem \ref{thm:meas}), and part $(e)$ in Section \ref{sec:GCD} (see Theorem \ref{thm:GCD}).
-These are local analogs of the fact that, for a group $G$ definable in an NIP theory, if $G$ is \emph{fsg} then there is a unique left-invariant Keisler measure on $G$, and if $G$ is definably amenable (e.g. if $G$ is \emph{fsg}) then generic compact domination holds.
-This latter fact first appears in \cite{HPS}, with some errors in the proof, and was eventually given a correct proof by Simon in \cite{SimGCD}.
-Our work in Sections \ref{sec:meas} and \ref{sec:GCD} relies heavily on results of Simon from \cite{SimRC} and \cite{SimGCD}, and also involves local versions of several proofs in the work of Chernikov and Simon on definably amenable NIP groups \cite{ChSi}.
+We prove parts $(d)$ and $(e)$ of Theorem \ref{thm:main} in Section \ref{sec:GCD} (see Theorem \ref{thm:GCD} and Corollary \ref{cor:GCD}).
+These are local analogs of the fact that an \emph{fsg} group $G$ definable in an NIP theory satisfies generic compact domination, and there is a unique left $G^{00}$-invariant Keisler measure lifting the Haar measure on $G/G^{00}$.
+These results first appeared in \cite{HPS}, although with some errors, and a correct proof was given by Simon in \cite{SimGCD}.
+Our proofs rely heavily on results of Simon from \cite{SimRC} and \cite{SimGCD}, and also involve local versions of several proofs in the work of Chernikov and Simon on definably amenable NIP groups \cite{ChSi}.

 The study of generic compact domination (and its stronger relative ``compact domination") originates from the Pillay conjectures on groups definable in o-minimal theories (see \cite{HPP}, \cite{PilCLG}).
 It is rather remarkable that generic compact domination describes, in an infinite setting, the underlying qualitative mechanics of regularity lemmas in model theoretically tame environments, especially arithmetic regularity in the context of finite groups.
-In particular, given a finite group $G$ and a suitably tame (e.g. stable or NIP) set $A\seq G$, the strongest kind of arithmetic regularity lemma would produce a normal subgroup $H$, whose index is uniformly bounded in some way, such that almost all cosets of $H$ are ``regular for $A$", i.e. are almost entirely contained in $A$ or almost entirely disjoint from $A$ (see \cite{CPT} for a precise account in the stable context).
-In the above setting of pseudofinite groups (which arise when proving regularity for finite groups via ultraproducts), generic compact domination says that if $A\seq G$ is suitably NIP (e.g. defined by a $\delta^r$-formula as above), almost all cosets of $G^{00}$ are regular for $A$.
-Transferring this behavior to finite groups using ultraproducts requires a good deal of further work, which we carry out in \cite{CPTNIP} with C. Terry.
+In particular, given a finite group $G$ and a suitably tame (e.g. stable or NIP) set $A\seq G$, the strongest kind of arithmetic regularity lemma would produce a normal subgroup $H$, whose index is uniformly bounded in some way, such that almost all cosets of $H$ are ``strongly regular for $A$", i.e. are almost entirely contained in $A$ or almost entirely disjoint from $A$ (see \cite{CPT} for a precise account in the stable context).
+In the above setting of pseudofinite groups (which arise when proving regularity for finite groups via ultraproducts), generic compact domination says that if $A\seq G$ is suitably NIP (e.g. defined by a $\delta^r$-formula as above), almost all cosets of $G^{00}$ are strongly regular for $A$.
+This generalizes the behavior of subsets of groups definable by stable formulas, in which case $G^{00}=G^0$, and \emph{all} cosets of $G^0$ are strongly regular for $A$, leading to a structural description of $A$ as a union of cosets of $G^0$ (see \cite{CPT}).
+In the NIP setting, the use of generic compact domination, to deduce results about finite groups using ultraproducts, requires a great deal of further work, which we carry out in \cite{CPTNIP} with C. Terry.